Solution Teams to Support Our Learners

 Bullying may at times amount to harassment.
 It is harassment to target a student online or face-to-face because of their actual or perceived disability, gender, gender identity, gender expression, nationality, immigrant status, race or ethnicity, age, religion, sexual orientation, or because they are associated with a student or group of students with one or more of these actual or perceived characteristics.

+It is sexual harassment to target a student with unwanted sexual comments, gestures, attention, stalking, and physical contact that cause a student to feel uncomfortable or unsafe at school or interferes with a student’s schoolwork.
 Our school does not tolerate bullying or harassment for any reason.
 It is also a serious breach of school rules if a student takes revenge or asks someone to threaten or hurt a student that has reported bullying or harassment.

 Together we have the power to make AISG school bully-free